A computer network with a red arrow pointing to a highlighted areaA computer network with a red arrow pointing to a highlighted area

 Organizations have vast amounts of data to protect, but not all data is created equal.
 It’s essential to identify the most critical assets and data that require the highest level of protection.
 This includes financial data, customer information, and intellectual property.
 By focusing on protecting the most critical data, you can reduce the risk of losing sensitive information and minimize the impact of a security breach.

-See also What are the 7 dimensions of security?
+See also What are the 5 types of cyber attacks?

 One way to identify the most critical assets and data is to conduct a risk assessment.
 This involves evaluating the potential impact of a security breach on different types of data and assets.
 By understanding the potential consequences of a breach, you can prioritize your protection efforts and allocate resources accordingly.